-Table 17-1 on page 172 contains equations for calculating the baud rate (in bits per second) and for calculating the UBRRn value for each mode of operation using an internally generated clock source.
+Table 17-1 contains equations for calculating the baud rate (in bits per second) and for calculating the UBRRn value for each mode of operation using an internally generated clock source.

 Note: 1.
 The baud rate is defined to be the transfer rate in bit per second (bps)